Your vehicle may be one of the most expensive items you buy.

 That's why we here at ZoomWiz put together the ultimate list of 23 ways to extend your car's life!

 Share this infographic:

-It should be no surprise that the better condition your car is in, the higher value it has for resale and trade-in.
+It should be no surprise that the better condition your car is in, the higher the value it has for resale and trade-in.
 In fact, according to Carwash.org, “regular cleaning can equate to thousands of dollars in value.”
 Resale value is one reason you should clean your car, inside and out.

-Aside from soap and water on the outside, make sure you’re using specialized cleaners on the tires, windshield and engine.
+Aside from soap and water on the outside, make sure you’re using specialized cleaners on the tires, windshield, and engine.
 Don’t forget the internal portions of your engine that can be cleaned using products like fuel injector cleaners and fuel additives.